ramp-eu/FIREFIT/icn/docs/getting-started.md

 The stack is now ready to be used but the most important element to perform the image classification is still lacking - the model.

+To overcome the process of creating and training a model, the pre-built image used and available at [docker hub](https://hub.docker.com/repository/docker/introsyspt/icn), already contains a trained model.
+For the sake of understanding the process, though, we explain it below.

-To create the model, [TensorFlow's image classification tutorial](https://www.tensorflow.org/tutorials/images/classification) was thoroughly followed in a separate Python environment outside of docker where the model training was performed yielding the following results:
+To create the model for this usage example, [TensorFlow's image classification tutorial](https://www.tensorflow.org/tutorials/images/classification) was thoroughly followed in a separate Python environment outside of docker where the model training was performed yielding the following results:

 ```console
 Model: "sequential_1"